dd86k/alicedbg/README.md

 `--compiler=` switch.
 I try to support DMD, GDC, and LDC as much as possible.

 Do note that the `betterC` mode is activated for normal builds and documentation.
-Unittesting (and the rest) uses the Phobos library (D's stdlib).
+Unittesting (and the rest) uses the druntime library so any Phobos functions may be used.

 | Build type | Command |
 |---|---|